Queensberry House

-Queensberry House is a building of 17th-century origin which is now Category A listed.
+Queensberry House is a building of 17th-century origin which is now Category A listed by Historic Environment Scotland.
+It was built between 1667–1670 as a grand lodging house for Margaret Douglas of Balmakelly, and was later modified in 1681 by Charles Maitland of Hatton.
+The building has an extensive history, most infamously when James Douglas, Earl of Drumlanrig murdered, roasted and ate a kitchenboy in 1707, on the same night his father signed the Act of Union between the Kingdom of Scotland and Kingdom of England.

 It stands on the south side of the Canongate, Edinburgh, Scotland, incorporated into the Scottish Parliament complex on its north-west corner.
-It contains the office of the Presiding Officer, two Deputy Presiding Officers, the Parliament's Chief Executive, and other staff.
+After various ownership changes since its opening, it was acquired by the Scottish Government in 1997 for government use, and contains the office of the Presiding Officer, two Deputy Presiding Officers, the Parliament's Chief Executive, and other staff.

 History

+Origins and construction

 The mansion house was built in 1667 for Dame Margaret Douglas of Balmakellie.
 In 1679, it was sold to Charles Maitland, Lord Hatton, who had been obliged to give up his 'grace and favour' accommodation at the Palace of Holyrood House.
 Archaeological excavations in advance of the building of the Scottish Parliament complex found evidence of metalworking in the kitchen, likely related to the assaying and refining of precious metals.
 Given that Lord Hatton was a Master of the Scottish Mint, the archaeologists have hypothesized that it may have been converted to a workshop to debase money from the Royal Mint.
 Previous domestic buildings on the site included two dwellings which the master of the king's wine cellar Jerome Bowie bought in 1581 from the family of a prominent stone mason, Gilbert Cleuch.

 Maitland's house was bought by William Douglas, 1st Duke of Queensberry in 1686.
 He died in the house in 1695 and it then passed to his son, James Douglas, 2nd Duke of Queensberry, who was one of the Scottish peers signing the Treaty of Union in 1707.
 The public reaction to his involvement in the treaty was harsh, as it was seen as treasonous and self-serving, and his house was attacked by the Edinburgh mob.

 On his death in 1711 the house passed to his second son and heir Charles Douglas who had been born in the house in 1698.
 His wife, Catherine, was the patroness of poet John Gay who visited several times.